-5. Circularity - the law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributers or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction?
+- 5. Circularity a.
+The law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributors or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction? b.
+Are any duties placed on producers, distributors or retailers of products to handle the end-of-life of the products placed on the market? - a.
 The primary law governing waste management in Germany is the Circular Economy Act (KrWG), which sets out the legal framework for waste prevention, recycling, and disposal.
 According to this law, waste management follows a hierarchical order, with the priority given to waste prevention, followed by preparation for reuse, recycling, and other forms of recovery, and finally disposal.
 In addition, Germany has lately implemented various extended producer responsibility (EPR) schemes, which require producers and importers of certain products to take responsibility for the proper disposal and end-of-life management of their products.
 These schemes typically include requirements for product design that facilitate the reuse and recycling, as well as obligations to collect and recycle products at the end of their life.
 Furthermore, the German Packaging Act (VerpackG) requires producers and distributors of packaged products to participate in a system of producer responsibility organizations, which are responsible for ensuring the collection and recycling of packaging waste.
 The Act also includes requirements for the use of recycled materials in packaging, with targets for increasing the percentage of recycled content over time.
 Furthermore, the new EU Battery Regulation requires manufacturer of electronic devices to take back certain amounts of batteries to recycle them and to use these recycled materials for new batteries.
-This shall create a cycle where no new resources are needed.
+This shall create a cycle where no new resources are needed. - c.
+The WEEE Directive 2012/19/EU ("Waste Electrical and